reddevill007/System-Design-Simplified/README.md

 1. **Prevents Dirty Reads**:
    - You can only read data that is committed, avoiding "half-baked" or uncommitted changes.
-   - Example: You'll never see Alice's `$400` until Transaction A commits.
+   - Example: You’ll never see Alice’s `$400` until Transaction A commits.
 2. **Allows Non-Repeatable Reads**:
    - If you read the same data twice in a transaction, it might **change between reads** because other transactions may commit in the meantime.
    - Example: